EconomyLens.com

 “Consumer spending has finally caught up with consumer sentiment, and not in a good way,” said Chris Zaccarelli, chief investment officer of Northlight Asset Management.
 For months, Zaccarelli said, households continued spending despite worries about rising costs.
 But the latest data indicate that consumers are no longer relentlessly stepping up their expenditures, he said.
 The question now is whether the shift is a temporary one.
 This could be the case if the labor market remains resilient and consumers see more cash in their pockets from measures under President Donald Trump’s “One Big Beautiful Bill Act.”
 Otherwise, “it could be the canary in the coalmine that signals a more serious slowdown,” said Zaccarelli.

 Allen expects the pace of spending growth in the second half of 2025 to be unsustainable.
 “Growth in real incomes has slowed to a crawl recently, in part due to the weakness in the labor market,” he said.
-“Households were only able to increase their spending by as much as they did by saving far less.”
+“Households only were able to increase their spending by as much as they did by saving far less.”
 From a year ago, retail sales were up 2.4 percent in December, also a cooling from November’s growth rate.

 © 2024 AFP